H. A. Humphrey: Career and the invention of the Humphrey pump

-He was awarded the Melchett Medal in 1939 by the Institute of Fuel.
-In 1945, he retired to Hermanus, Cape Province, Union of South Africa.
-He died there in 1951.
+Humphrey was awarded the Melchett Medal in 1939 by the Institute of Fuel.

 Personal life

-He was married to Mary Elizabeth Horniblow.
+Humphrey was married to Mary Elizabeth Horniblow.
 They had three sons and two daughters, including the bacteriologist John H. Humphrey.
+In 1945, Hebert Humphrey moved to Hermanus, Cape Province, Union of South Africa.
+He died there in 1951.

 A collection of Humphrey's papers is held in the archives of Imperial College London.